Blaise de Monluc

 Blaise de Monluc, also known as Blaise de Lasseran-Massencôme, seigneur de Monluc, (c.
-1502 – 24 July 1577) was a professional soldier whose career began in 1521 and reached the rank of marshal of France in 1574.
+1502 – 24 July 1577) was a Gascon French professional soldier, government official, and nobleman.
+His career began in 1521 and reached the rank of marshal of France in 1574.
 Written between 1570 and 1576, an account of his life titled Commentaires de Messire Blaise de Monluc was published in 1592, and remains an important historical source for 16th century warfare.

 Born into a family of impoverished Gascon nobility, he rose to prominence during the Italian Wars and was appointed Lieutenant-General of Guyenne in January 1562, shortly before the outbreak of the French Wars of Religion.
 Fighting for the French crown, he soon gained a reputation as a brutal but effective commander, winning the critical Battle of Vergt in 1562.
 He was badly injured in July 1570 and dismissed for alleged corruption soon after, dying at home in Estillac on 24 July 1577.

-Personal details
+Life and background

-Blaise de Monluc was born between 1500 to 1502 in Saint-Puy, eldest son of François de Lasseran-Massencômes, seigneur de Monluc, who held lands in different parts of Gascony, and his first wife, Françoise de Mondenard, Dame d'Estillac, from whom he inherited the family chateau.
+Blaise de Monluc was born between 1500 and 1502 in Saint-Puy, eldest son of François de Lasseran-Massencômes, seigneur de Monluc, who held lands in different parts of Gascony, and his first wife, Françoise de Mondenard, Dame d'Estillac, from whom he inherited the family chateau.
 Suggestions the Lasseran-Massencômes were a cadet branch of the more significant Montesquiou family are disputed.

 His younger full brother Jean de Monluc (1508–1579) became a diplomat and subsequently Bishop of Valence; despite his clerical status, he had a natural son, Jean de Monluc de Balagny (1545–1603), who was legitimised in 1563 and became Marshal of France in 1594.
 Their father's second marriage produced another five half-sisters and five half-brothers, of whom few details survive.
 One daughter Anne married François de Gélas and their younger son Charles later succeeded his uncle Jean as Bishop of Valence in 1574, while Joachim was another soldier whose pillaging of the Dordogne in 1537 was still remembered three centuries later.

 Monluc also married twice, the first time to Antoinette Ysalguier (1505–1562), daughter of the Baron de Clermont.
 They had three daughters, Françoise, Marguerite and Marie, along with four sons, all of whom became soldiers.
 Three of the four died on active service; the eldest, Marc-Antoine, at Ostia in November 1557, the second, Pierre-Bertrand (1539–1566), on an expedition to Madeira, while Fabian, the youngest, died in a skirmish outside Nogaro in June 1573.
 His third son Jean (1548–1581) retired after being badly wounded in 1569 and was appointed Bishop of Condom in 1570.
 Monluc's second marriage to Isabeau de Beauville produced another three daughters, Charlotte-Catherine, Suzanne and Jeanne.